luisgcu/MCS-Scheduler/docs/README.md

 ### Detailed Setup

-1- Step is to clone this repository to a location to you PC.

-to do that  just click "clone or download"  and the click download  as ZIP.
+1- Clone this repository to a location in  your PC, to do that  just click "clone or download"  and the click download  as ZIP.

 ![](https://github.com/luisgcu/RTC-Scheduler/blob/master/docs/Download%20repository.jpg)